aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 ## Import

-Kubernetes cluster can be imported using the id, e.g. Then complete the main.tf accords to the result of `terraform plan`
+Kubernetes edge cluster can be imported using the id, e.g. Then complete the main.tf accords to the result of `terraform plan`.

 ```
   $ terraform import alicloud_cs_edge_kubernetes.main cluster-id